slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"My advice is my autobiography not slogans.
 People relate better like that."
 -- James Altucher [1968]*

 > *"Don’t ask kids what they want to be when they grow up but what problems do they want to solve.
-This changesthe conversation from who do you want to work for, to what do i need to learn to be able to do that."
+This changes the conversation from who do you want to work for, to what do i need to learn to be able to do that."
 -- Jaime Casap [1970]*

 > *"If raising children was less rewarding than not doing it, the human race would have gone extinct." (...)